NexWeb/lcvpn/README.md

 LCVPN is
   - Very light and easy (one similar config on all hosts)
   - Use same config for all hosts (autedetect local params) - useful with puppet etc
-  - Uses AES-128, AES-192 or AES-256 encryption (note that AES-256 is **much slower** than AES-128 on most computers) + optional HMAC-SHA256 or (super secure! 😅 ) NONE encryption (just copy without modification)
+  - Uses AES-128, AES-192 or AES-256 encryption (note that AES-256 is **much slower** than AES-128 on most computers) + optional HMAC-SHA256 or (super secure! 😅) NONE encryption (just copy without modification)
   - Communicates via UDP directly to selected host (no central server)
   - Works only on Linux (uses TUN device)
   - Support of basic routing - can be used to connect several networks
   - Multithread send and receive - scaleable for big traffc
-  - Due to use so_reuseport better result in case of bigger number of hosts
+  - Due to use so_reuseport better results in case of a larger number of hosts
-  - It's still in beta stage, use it on your own risk (and please use only versions marked as "release")
+  - It's still in beta stage, use it at your own risk (and please use only versions marked as "release")

 ![alt tag](https://raw.githubusercontent.com/nexweb/lcvpn/master/topology.png)